Paul DeJong Player Props: Cardinals vs. White Sox

 Paul DeJong At The Plate

-- DeJong has driven home a run in 16 games this year (26.2%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on two occasions..
+- DeJong has had at least one RBI in 27.4% of his games this year (17 of 62), with more than one RBI seven times (11.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 39.3% of his games this year, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.